jhlagado/struct-z80/README.md

 _endif
 ```

-One solution to this nesting is to use the `_switch` macro.
+To solve this nesting we can use the `_switch` macro.

 ```
 ld A, input